 The Peace Memorial Park has a canal on either side so it almost feels like it’s on an island.
 The surrounding areas are beautifully landscaped and very well kept.
 Following are the main attractions found along the bus route:

 Alannah shared the story of Sadako Sasaki and her 1000 paper cranes with her grandmother who was travelling with us.
-Sadako was 2 years old on the day the atomic bomb fell, she lived 2 kilometres from the epicentre and even though she was inside her house the force of the bomb blew her out the window.
+Sadako, was 2 years old on the day the atomic bomb fell, she lived 2 kilometres from the epicentre and even though she was inside her house the force of the bomb blew her out the window.
 Her mother found her outside the house and she appeared to be uninjured.

 Ten years later Sadako was diagnosed with leukaemia, many other children were also diagnosed and it soon became evident that this was due to radiation exposure from the atomic bomb.
 While in hospital Sadako discovered the legend where those who fold 1000 paper cranes would be granted a wish.
 Sadako spent her time in hospital folding paper cranes until she died at the age of 12.
 It’s unclear whether she managed to complete 1000 as there are conflicting stories but information provided at the Hiroshima Peace Memorial states that she did complete her 1000 cranes and her class mates continued to make paper cranes after her death.

 Her cranes are now displayed at the Children’s Peace Monument located in the Hiroshima Peace Memorial Park that pay tribute to all children killed by the atomic bomb.
 We were given a few paper cranes from different people and Alannah donated hers to be placed in with all of Sadako’s with a message of peace on behalf of herself and brother and sister.
+Sadako’s message is one on behalf of all children of Hiroshima, so many were badly affected.

 The A-Bomb Dome sits directly below the spot where the Atomic Bomb detonated, 600m below to be exact.
 Everything within a 2 kilometre radius of the epicentre was disintegrated except the dome.
 Originally people wanted to pull it down but they have grown to except it and now it holds a pivotal position at the top of the Hiroshima Peace Memorial Park.
 The A-Bomb Dome remains in exactly the same state as it was immediately after the bomb hit the area.
 The Hiroshima Loop Bus stops right outside the A-Bomb Dome on both routes so this is likely the first memorial you will come across.